-This salmon burger recipe can help you make luxurious burgers out of inexpensive ingredients.
+This pan-seared salmon burger recipe can help you make luxurious burgers out of inexpensive ingredients.

 Do you sometimes find yourself wanting a burger, but not the home-cooked version of fast foods?
 If so, try our flavor-packed salmon burgers with juicy salmon patties, rich sauce, and bundles of fresh greens.